 St. Luke’s Church stands as a downtown anchor on the corner of 4th and Main Streets since 1834.
 A visionary community that erected its first building with a seating capacity of 340 despite having only 12 members, St. Luke’s stands tall in the city as a beacon of faith, hope, and compassion through our Christ-centered outreach and civic service.

 The first building was completed in 1856, but lost to a fire in 1862.
-The current structure is the 3rd building that housed St. Luke’s (the second was demolished to make way for the 3rd Church) and was built in 1894, is a substantial structure of rock-faced Medina sandstone that blends Late Gothic Revival and Romanesque Revival elements.
+The current structure is the 3rd building that housed St. Luke’s (the second was demolished to make way for the 3rd Church) and was built in 1894.
+The current church is a substantial structure of rock-faced Medina sandstone that blends Late Gothic Revival and Romanesque Revival elements.

 The Parish has raised up national leaders (Justice Robert Jackson & Senator Charles Goodell) and housed national events: Justice Jackson's funeral was the last time all the Supreme Court Justices gathered outside the Court.